Atsukoro1/ponyfetch/README.md

 ## ⚡ Installing

-If you don't want to compile this tool by yourself, it's possible to just download current already prebuilt build [right here](https://github.com/Atsukoro1/ponyfetch/releases).
+If you don't want to compile this tool by yourself, it's possible to just download current build [right here](https://github.com/Atsukoro1/ponyfetch/releases).

-After downloading the executable/binary files from releases, please install the install.sh file (for Linux/Mac) or install.bat file (for Windows) and proceed with the script part in the "Compiling" section.
+After downloading the executable/binary files from releases, please download the "install.sh" file (for Linux/Mac) or "install.bat" file (for Windows) and proceed with the script part in the "Compiling" section.

 ## 🔨 Compiling